LifeBridge

 East St. Louis

 Though the Southern Illinois Healthcare Foundation (SIHF) and the LifeBridge health initiative cover a large area of the Metro East region in Illinois, they focused first on East St. Louis.
-This was the the place where the first and one of the most important LifeBridge efforts was breaking ground: the first urgent care center in ESTL.

 A few images from our photo and video shoot that took us all over the city.
 We started from the outer edges where the highway towers over the railroad tracks, to the many art murals on buildings around the city, to the SIHF healthcare center, to a barbershop and a Shell station, and even to ESTL mayoral candidate Marie Franklin’s house!